dubniczky/Password-Cracker/README.md

 - Key length
 - Salt

 We can define these with the pre-compiler, to save the time of having to make buffers and pass them as parameters.
-We use the **uint array** version of the hash to spare a while set of computations.
+We use the **uint array** version of the hash to spare a whole set of computations.

 ```opencl
 #DEFINE HASH_0 ...